Monday, January 28th, 2019

 “While power plants’ propensity to foul nearby air is well-documented, the danger of coal ash dumping has seen much less play in the news media.

-Meanwhile, the Trump administration has loosened coal ash dumping rules, relaxing pollution thresholds for certain contaminants and allowing states to waive some groundwater monitoring […]
+Meanwhile, the Trump administration has loosened coal ash dumping rules, relaxing pollution thresholds for certain contaminants and allowing states to waive some groundwater monitoring requirements. […]

 No Comments